Heading to a Bruins or Celtics game at TD Garden?

 1. You'll enjoy these Boston bars near the Garden the most if you like large, noisy, somewhat boisterous crowds.
 If you don't, come at a non-game time when they're still a lot of fun but less, um, exuberant.
 On game nights, you can find quieter places to have a drink in nearby Beacon Hill or some parts of the North End.

 2. Dress appropriately.
 That means Boston sports gear.
-If you need a Bruins shirt, you can get one here.

 3. Stay out of fights.
 Being dressed appropriately helps you avoid fights.
 What is "appropriate"?
 See Tip 2.